georghe-crihan/HP-ZX2000-OpenVMS/README.md

 Plextor drives and some HP models support 512 bytes blocks (apparently those rebranded for OEM).
 Otherwise "DQ - Medium Not Ready" errors would prohibit installation.

+Please keep in mind that the original models may well be rebranded: for example OptiArc becomes Sony or HP.
+As a rule, the model code (AD-5170A) is usually retained throughout the re-branding.

 Also, see below the IDE channel notes.